Thermal efficiency in glazed curtain wall systems

 The curtain wall and glazing design and manufacturing industry has come a long way in reducing unwanted heat loss/gain from building interiors.
 The steady evolution of fenestration assemblies has ensured this advancement.
 An advantage is many of the improvements bring additional benefits, such as controlling condensation and creating more choices for coatings.

-Chad Ricker is the market team manager at Technoform Bautec NA.
+Chad Ricker is a market team manager at Technoform North America, where he has worked for more than 20 years.
 He has an engineering background, graduating from East Tennessee State University with a master of science in technology with a concentration in engineering.
-Ricker has been a part of Technoform’s team for more than a decade, beginning as an engineer and progressing to lead consultative marketing efforts.
-He can be contacted via e-mail at cricker@technoform.us.
+He can be contacted via email at chad.ricker@technoform.com.